Learn How To Play Red

 | E | Eadd9 |

-The verse is simple, only moving between A and E, spiced up with a couple of extensions, like this.
+The verse only adds one chord, spiced up with a couple of extensions it looks like this.

 | Asus2 | Asus2 | E Eadd9 | E | x2

 The bridge introduces some new chords, taking the song to chord VI for the first time, like this.